Exact and Approximate Counting of Database Repairs

-In most proofs we use the rules R5 and R8, and the proofs are based mainly on the following observations (assuming that in the rewriting, we remove an atom over a relation name $R$ and add an atom over $R'$).
-Whenever we rewrite a query $Q$ into a query $Q'$ using one of these two rules, the FD set changes accordingly, as we have already explained.
-We always denote by $\dep'$ the resulting FD set.
-It might be the case that the FD set $\dep_R$ has a certain primary FD, while the resulting FD set $\dep'_{R'}$ has a different primary FD or even no primary FD at all.
-This is the case, for example, when the atom of $Q'$ over $R'$ is obtained from the atom of $Q$ over $R$ by removing an attribute $A$, and the primary FD of $\dep_R$ is of the form $R:X\ra\set{A}$.
+In most proofs, we use the rules R5 and R8, and the proofs are mainly based on the following observations (assuming that in the rewriting we remove an atom over a relation name $R$ and add an atom over $R'$).
+Whenever we rewrite a pair $(\dep,Q)$ into a pair $(\dep',Q')$ using one of these two rules, the set of FDs changes accordingly as we have already explained.
+It might be the case that the set of FDs $\dep_R$ has a certain primary FD, while the set $\dep'_{R'}$ has a different primary FD or no primary FD at all.
+This is the case, for example, when the $R'$-atom of $Q'$ is obtained from the $R$-atom of $Q$ by removing an attribute $A$, and the primary FD of $\dep_R$ is of the form $R:X\ra\set{A}$.
 In this case, the corresponding FD in $\dep'_{R'}$ is trivial; hence, it is removed from $\dep'_{R'}$.
 This is also the case when we remove the only attribute $A$ in the primary FD that is associated with a variable in the atom (Lemma~\ref{lemma:no-empty-pvars} implies that $A$ corresponds to a primary-lhs position).
 Here, the FD in $\dep'_{R'}$ that corresponds to the primary FD of $\dep_R$ becomes part of the primary prefix.